 How would you like to become a Sellvia supplier – and having at least a part of your issues sorted out?

 Anyone can join the Sellvia ecosystem and become a Sellvia supplier.
 This way, your products will be stored in Sellvia Fulfillment Center in California and the team will handle everything else, from orders processing to shipping.
-Any time a US customer buys your product through the Sellvia catalog, we will make sure he or she receives it in 1-3 business days, safe and sound!
+Any time a US customer buys your product through the Sellvia catalog, we will make sure he or she receives it on time, safe and sound!

 I’m excited to become a supplier – I think that would fix my problem of solely organic traffic.
 This way, I’ll have someone buying from me while I’m not having to sell and that makes me happy because I can still focus on my other stuff.